Gigi Hadid Gives Birth, Welcomes First Baby With Zayn Malik - E! Online

 Gigi Hadid and Zayn Malik are officially parents.
 The two welcomed their first child together and mama and baby are doing well.
 Zayn posted about the momentous occasion on social media and confirmed the exciting news.

 "Our baby girl is here, healthy & beautiful," he tweeted on Wednesday, Sept.
-23, "to try put into words how i am feeling right now would be an impossible task.
+23. "To try put into words how i am feeling right now would be an impossible task.
 The love i feel for this tiny human is beyond my understanding.
 Grateful to know her, proud to call her mine, & thankful for the life we will have together x"

 Fans first speculated that the couple welcomed a baby when Gigi's dad Mohamed Hadid posted a handwritten note titled "Grandpa's Heart" on Instagram Sept.
 16. "In the name of God the The merciful I want to say l love you and so proud of you. @gigihadid," he captioned the post.